Sir Thomas Robinson, 1st Baronet

-Sir Thomas Robinson, 1st Baronet (1703–1777), of Rokeby, Yorkshire, was an English politician who sat in the House of Commons from 1727 to 1734 and was a Governor of Barbados.
-He was an architect, collector and an extravagant character, whose life was the inspiration for numerous anecdotes.
+Sir Thomas Robinson, 1st Baronet (1703 – 3 March 1777) was a British Whig politician and colonial administrator who represented Morpeth in the House of Commons of Great Britain from 1727 to 1734.
+Along with serving as the governor of Barbados from 1742 to 1747, in his private life Robinson dabbled in architecture and art collecting.
+An extravagant character, his life was the inspiration for numerous anecdotes.

 Early life

 Robinson was eldest son and heir of William Robinson (bapt.
 Rokeby, Yorkshire, 23 September 1675, d.
 24 February 1720), who married, in 1699, Anne, daughter and heiress of Robert Walters of Cundall in Yorkshire; she died on 26 July 1730, aged 53, and was buried in the centre of the south aisle of Merton church, Surrey, where a marble monument was placed to her memory.
 Sir Thomas, her son, also erected on the old Roman highway, near Rokeby, an obelisk in her honour.
 Another son was Richard, 1st Baron Rokeby, Church of Ireland Primate of All Ireland and Archbishop of Armagh.

 After finishing his education, Robinson went on the Grand Tour, paying attention to architecture in Greece and Italy, and the school of Palladio.
 On returning to England he purchased a commission in the army, but resigned it in favour of his brother Septimus.